rob-coaching/git-fuckup-workshop/README.md

 ## Completely messed up my local branch

-Sometimes we somehow (often after a merge with some outdated branch) get into a situation where we have our branch completely messed up.
+Sometimes we somehow get into a situation where we have our branch completely messed up.
+Often after a merge with some outdated branch.
+Or we had unsolved conflicts and used "git add ." and accidentally commited all that conflicts to our repo!
+Or we deleted accidentally some commits.
+Or or or.
+Humans can be super creative when it comes to destruction.

-In case we e.g. merged a branch, that had recent changes from our colleagues and we forgot to pull those changes before we merge.
+In case we e.g. merged a branch, that had recent changes from our colleagues and we forgot to pull those changes before we merge that branch into ours.
 Now we merged a completely oudated state of that branch into our current branch.

-Now we can have two cases:
+We can now have two cases:
-- We realize DURING the merge, that we merged something outdated
+- We realize DURING the merge, that we merged something outdated and have not resolved all the conflicts so far
-- We did not realize we deal with an outdated state.
-And merge all that oudated stuff in, fix the merge conflicts and finalize the merge.
+- We did NOT realize we deal with an outdated state.
+And merge all that oudated stuff in, fixed the merge conflicts and finalized the merge already.
 Nice work for the trashcan :)

 Scenario 1 can easily be reverted.
-By simply ABORTING the merge with all the crazy conflicts, using:
+By simply ABORT the merge with all the crazy conflicts, using:

 `git merge --abort`

-This will cancel the merge completely, as if it did not happen.
+This will simply cancel the merge completely.
+As if it did not happen.
+Nice!
-But that only works, if the merge is still OPEN (=> usually if a merge is not successful / produces conflicts.
-This state can always be aborted).
+But that only works, if the merge is still OPEN (=> usually if a merge is not successful / has open conflicts).
+This "merge in progress" state can always be aborted easily.

-A bit trickier is it, once we finalized that merge already.
+A bit trickier is becomes once we finalized that merge already, solving all the conflicts.
 And now we have that completely messed up state.

 Or we did something else and that given branch is totally fucked up, for whatever reason.